-Project No: cp2006 (TIP# P -13) Capacity Project:
+Project No: cp2006 (TIP# P -13) Capacity Project: NO Anticipated Year of Completion:

 This project will seal and overlay the 3rd Street SW bridge decks in an effort to extend the overall service life of the bridges.
 The following bridges are included in the project: 3rd Street off-ramp, 3rd Street SW over the BNSF tracks, and 3rd Street SW over A Street SW.